 Well-known photographer and lighting guru Zack Arias has written, "I'm an available light photographer 100% of the time.
 I look in my bag, see that my Vivitar 285 or Sunpak 120j or Nikon Speedlite is available to me and I use that."

-Now, if you're at all like me, my first experiences with flash photography involved the on-board flash, me fumbling around with camera settings, and a subject that wound up looking like he, she or it had been nuked.
+My first experiences with flash photography involved the on-board flash, me fumbling around with camera settings, and a subject that wound up looking like he, she or it had been nuked.
+I quickly learned that the pop-up flash is really only good for a few things: mug shots and drivers licenses.
 Blown out highlights, deep and probing red eyes, nicely defined shadows (what do you mean light can be soft?).
 Oh, and there was of course a pitch black background just to round the shot out nicely.

 Moving forward, I quickly learned that the pop-up flash is really only good for a few things: mug shots and drivers licenses.
 Exactly what I wanted to avoid.
 The solution?
 A designated flash.
 Out I went, a few hundred dollars later I had a slick Nikon SB-600 mounted atop my D70s.
 The result?
 Go back and read the previous paragraph, because not a whole heck of a lot changed.